abreits/amqp-ts/README.md

 >
 > example
 >
->     // nomally not used directly, but from a connection
+>     // normally not used directly, but from a connection
 >     connection.declareExchange("exchangeName", "amq.topic", {durable: false});
 >     // calls internally
 >     var exchange = new Exchange(connection, "exchangeName", "amq.topic", {durable: false});